Lesson 16: Project - Prototype an Innovation

 Group: Place students into groups of 2-4 for this project.
 At your discretion you may choose to have students form larger groups or work independently.

-Distribute: Provide a copy of Innovation Prototype - Project Guide to each group.
+Distribute: Provide a copy of the project guide to each group.
 As a class, review the different steps of the project and where they appear in the project guide.
-Direct students towards the Prototype An Innovation - Rubric so that they know from the beginning what components of the project you will be looking for.
+Direct students towards the the rubric so that they know from the beginning what components of the project you will be looking for.

 Activity (80-200 min)